EridianAlpha/aave-position-manager/README.md

 ## Build and Deploy Documentation

-Instructions on how to build and deploy the documentation book are details here: [https://docs.eridianalpha.com/ethereum-dev/foundry-notes/docs-and-github-pages](https://docs.eridianalpha.com/ethereum-dev/foundry-notes/docs-and-github-pages)
+Instructions on how to build and deploy the documentation book are detailed here: [https://docs.eridianalpha.com/ethereum-dev/foundry-notes/docs-and-github-pages](https://docs.eridianalpha.com/ethereum-dev/foundry-notes/docs-and-github-pages)

 ## License